ask a boss

 How to Make a Résumé Interviewers Actually Want to Read

-2. Now, create a bullet-point list of what you achieved at each job — focusing on achievements, not responsibilities.
+Now, create a bullet-point list of what you accomplished at each job — focusing on achievements, not responsibilities.

-This is where the real action is on any résumé, and it’s the part that separates great résumés from mediocre ones: What did you actually accomplish at each job you listed?
+This is where the real action is on any résumé, and it’s what separates great résumés from mediocre ones: What did you actually accomplish at each job you listed?
 This is important: You should not just regurgitate your job description here.
 We’re looking for what results you achieved.

 Most people’s résumés don’t do this.
-Most people list things like “managed a website” or “coordinated events,” or other activities they were assigned to do.
+Most people list things like “managed a website” or “coordinated events” or other activities they were assigned to do.
 But that tells the person reading your résumé very little.
-It tells them you held a job with a job description, yes, but it doesn’t say anything about how good you were at that job, when the latter is the thing they want to know (and the thing that will make you seem better than your competition and help you get job interviews).
+It tells them you held a job with certain responsibilities, yes, but it doesn’t say anything about how good you were at that job, when the latter is the thing they want to know (and the thing that will give you an edge over your competition and help you land an interview).
 Instead, your résumé should focus on what you achieved in doing your work.
 For example:

 • In first three months, cleared out previous nine-month backlog of cases

-If your job doesn’t have easy quantifiable measures like that, that’s okay!
+If your job doesn’t have easily quantifiable measures like that, that’s okay!
 Your accomplishments can be qualitative as well.
 Here are some examples:

 • Acted as a gatekeeper for a busy 15-person department, ensuring all callers felt warmly welcomed and received prompt, accurate answers to queries